GuidanceMantras/GuidanceMantras/README.md

 - While breathing out during meditation, chant Omkara like this https://www.youtube.com/watch?v=_47wSw0gFX0
 - Purpose of doing meditation is to exercise your brain and stay away from distraction and keep your mind empty

+### Sleeping problems and solutions
+- Nearly 80% of adults/kids have sleeping problems
+- Best way to get proper sleep is to punish your body and mind through work-outs at home, going to gym, going to jogging, doing sports such as cricket, badmiton everyday for 1/2 hours
+- Do yoga and meditation in the evening
+- Do not use phone one hour before going to sleep
+- use noise cancelling headphone to avoid disturbance at night like below

 ## Kids

 ### How to raise Kids